kartsri/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on kickstarter data to derive insights and trends
+Performed analysis on kickstarter data to derive insights and trends